featured photo: katie_mccolgan | CC 2.0

-The Orbit 62100 Yard Enforcer gets good reviews and has the ability to detect daylight.
-This gives you the option to set it to daytime only, nighttime only, or 24 hrs a day.
+The Hoont Cobra motion sensor sprinkler gets good reviews and claims to work in light or dark.
 As a bonus this can be used for many other yard or garden pests like deer, raccoons, rabbits and bears.

 Flashy, light reflective surfaces have been shown to repel most birds.
 For some reason they just don’t like the flashes of sunlight off of moving surfaces.
 There are many inexpensive repellents in this category you can try such as Scare Tape, Reflective Spirals, and Mirror Owls.
 Hang where they will get a little bit of a breeze for movement.
 I saw one solution online where the homeowner attached reflective pinwheels all around their deck railing.
 I’ve read that reflective deterrents are better for woodpeckers, pigeons, grackles, crows, gulls and starlings but they may not work as well on sparrows and finches.